 In addition, each time we or our marketing partners substantively change our websites or call center scripts, we need to resubmit them to our health insurance carriers and CMS for approval.
 We are not permitted to make these submissions ourselves.
-Given the review cycles our scripts and websites undergo, it is very difficult to make changes to them, which could impact our business, operating results and financial condition.
-In addition, if a change to our scripts or websites is required by CMS or health insurance carriers, we may be prevented from selling Medicare plans during this period of review, which could harm our business, operating results, and financial condition, particularly if it occurred during annual enrollment period.
+Given the review cycles our scripts and websites undergo, it is very difficult to make changes to them, and our inability to timely make changes to these marketing materials, whether to comply with new rules and regulations or otherwise could adversely impact our ability to sell Medicare plans during the Medicare annual enrollment period, which could impact our business, operating results and financial condition.
+In addition, if a change to scripts or websites is required by CMS or health insurance carriers, we may be prevented from selling Medicare plans during this period of review, which could harm our business, operating results, and financial condition, particularly if it occurred during the annual enrollment period.

-Our revenue is dependent upon the number of paying Medicare plan insurance members we are successful in retaining and acquiring the Medicare annual enrollment period.
+Our Medicare plan-related revenue is dependent upon the number of paying Medicare plan insurance members we are successful in retaining and acquiring during the Medicare annual enrollment period.
 If we are not successful in retaining and acquiring Medicare plan members during the annual enrollment period for any reason, our business, operating results and financial condition would be harmed.